why i created the sacramento burger battle and why it ended

 thank you to my wife and family for your support.

-thank you to natalie, megan, lori, jeremy, jenna, susan, kristie, ann marie, corinne, daniel, and the whole burger battle planning committee. thank you to rachel, christina, greg, paul, jeremy, lisa, rick, jess, olga & danny, amber & billy, all the volunteers, the barsotti family, lagunitas, and every sacramento restaurant, chef, diner, sponsor, creative, blogger, journalist, and any other folx who supported this event over the years. we did a thing. cheers to whatever’s next. -rodney
+thank you to natalie, megan, lori, jeremy, jenna, susan, kristie, ann marie, corinne, daniel, and the whole burger battle planning committee. thank you to rachel, christina, greg, paul, jeremy, lisa, rick, jess, olga & danny, amber & billy, all the volunteers, the barsotti family, lagunitas, all the judges and every sacramento restaurant, chef, diner, sponsor, creative, blogger, journalist, and any other folx who supported this event over the years. we did a thing. cheers to whatever’s next. -rodney

 january 2024 updates from rodney blackwell, the creator of the sacramento burger battle: